Trauma, Relationships & Emotional Recovery

 Supporting a child after an abusive relationship is deeply challenging, especially when you’re healing too.
 This article offers trauma-informed guidance to help children make sense of their emotions, understand their coping responses, and begin to feel safe again.

-Healing from Childhood Trauma, The Long Road Home to Yourself
+Healing from Childhood Trauma, The Long Road to Yourself

-Struggling to say “no”?
-This trauma-informed guide explains why boundaries feel so hard, how childhood conditioning shapes your ability to set limits, and how to protect your energy without guilt.
-Learn how to create relationships where you feel respected, valued, and at peace.
+Struggling to say "no"?
+This trauma-informed guide explores why boundaries feel so difficult, how early experiences shape your relationship with limits and how to protect your energy without being consumed by guilt.

 When Feeling Empty Inside Makes You Question Your Worth